RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 ### Checklist

 * Are all the files present and in the correct relative paths?
-* Does your script use a strict mode (i.e. does it start with "use strict"; and still works)?
 * Do you have enough comments and are your variable names appropriate?